freeradical13/freeradical13.github.io/index.md

 ## Viruses

 [Viruses][] (singular viron) have DNA (single- or double-stranded) or RNA (single- or double-stranded) but do not have a nucleus or other organelles.
-Instead, viruses surround their genome with a protein shell called a [capsid][].
-Viruses may have an additional [viral envelope][] around the capsid.
+Instead, viruses surround their genome with a protein shell called a [capsid][] (made up of proteins called [capsomeres][]) with glycoproteins called attachment fibers to help bind with surface proteins on a target cell.
+Viruses may have an additional [viral envelope][] around the capsid which is a phospholipid bilayer with glycoproteins called spikes used for attachment.
 Viruses reproduce by injecting their genes into an existing cell and use the cell's machinery to reproduce.
 Viral DNA or RNA may be called vDNA or vRNA, respectively.

-Glycoproteins on the capsid or viral envelope (sometimes called spikes or attachment fibers) help to bind with surface proteins on a target cell and inject their material through receptor-mediated endocytosis.

 Viruses that infect bacteria are called [bacteriophages][] (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.

 A [lytic virus][] causes a cell to ultimately burst and die, whereas a [lysogenic virus][] replicates the virus without destroying the cell.
+An enveloped virus uses exocytosis to pick up the plasme membrane from the cell to use as its envelope.

 Types of viruses:

 * Type I: Double-Stranded DNA (dsDNA)
 * Type II: Single-Stranded DNA (ssDNA)
 * Type III: Double-Stranded RNA (dsRNA)
-* Type IV: Single-Stranded RNA (ssRNA) which serves as mRNA
+* Type IV: Positive-strand Single-Stranded RNA (ssRNA) which serves as mRNA
-* Type V: Single-Stranded RNA (ssRNA) which serves as a template for mRNA
+* Type V: Negative-strand Single-Stranded RNA (ssRNA) which uses a polymerase (packaged with the virus) to create the positive-strand ssRNA that serves as mRNA
-* Type VI (e.g. [Retrovirus][]): Single-Stranded RNA (ssRNA) which serves as a template for DNA
+* Type VI (e.g. [Retrovirus][]): Single-Stranded RNA (ssRNA) which uses reverse transcriptase to create dsDNA

+DNA viruses tend to evolve more slowly because of DNA proof-reading, whereas RNA viruses tend to be more adaptable because of replication mistakes ([antigenic drift][]).

 Examples of viruses:

-* [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope to bind to [Sialic Acid][] sugars on the surface of epithelial cells.
+* [Influenza virus][] (causes the flu): Lytic virus that uses [Hemagglutinin][] glycoproteins on the viral envelope (attachment spikes) to bind to [Sialic Acid][] sugars on the surface of epithelial cells, and [Neuraminidase][] which is an enzyme that breaks the extracellular matrix of some cells.
 [Negative-sense][] (3' to 5') vRNA and proteins such as [RNA replicase][] are injected into a target cell and transported into the cell nucleus.
 RNA replicase transcribes the vRNA into [positive-sense][] (5' to 3') viral mRNA which starts the normal protein creation process.
 Other viral proteins degrade cellular mRNA and produce additional negative-sense vRNA for additional virons that exit through exocytosis.
 * [Human Immunodeficiency Virus][] (or HIV): Infects certain white blood cells.
 HIV is a retrovirus which uses reverse transcriptase to create DNA once inside the white blood cell and this DNA is permanently integrated into the cell's DNA (these viral integrated genes are called a [provirus][]) and then creates new HIV viruses.

 ## CRISPR-Cas